smu-cs-3353/22s-pa03-girvan-newman-dead-street/README.md

 We can also use the NetworkX library to generate random and undirected graphs with the script generation.py .
 This will generate a graphML file called
 "randomGraph.graphml" in the data directory.
-If you wish to use pre-existing graphs like Zachary's Karate Club, Les Misérables, or Florentine's Families, use the script pullOtherCommunities.py to generate the graphML files for those graphs the data directory.
+If you wish to use pre-existing graphs like Zachary's Karate Club, Les Misérables, or Florentine's Families, use the script pullOtherCommunities.py to generate the graphML files for those graphs, which can also be found in the data directory.

 To convert gml to graphML: